Head of Online Medical Content

 Manufacturer's warranties typically last between 2-5 years, depending on the brand and model, and cover defects in materials and workmanship.
 This includes repairs for component failures, electronic malfunctions, and manufacturing defects, but excludes damage from misuse, accidents, or normal wear.
 Most manufacturers also include loss and damage insurance for the first year.

 We handle all warranty claims on your behalf, liaising with manufacturers and ensuring you get replacement devices quickly when needed.
 This comprehensive warranty coverage, combined with our lifetime aftercare, gives you complete peace of mind.
+Find out more about our warranty cover here

 Our hearing tests are completely free, whether at our clinics or in your home.
 Unlike other providers who charge £30-£100 for home visits, we believe hearing healthcare should be accessible without financial barriers.
-Our comprehensive assessments include examination by a registered audiologist, audiogram results, and personalised recommendations.
+Our comprehensive assessments include examination by an HCPC-registered audiologist, audiogram results, and personalised recommendations.

 All testing, future adjustments, and ongoing support are included at no extra cost.
 While NHS tests are also free, typical 6-week waiting periods often lead people to seek immediate private testing.
 We provide prompt, professional assessments that fit your schedule and budget.